 Lake Nakuru National Park

 Imagine driving over the hills of the Great Rift Valley, turning a corner and seeing a shimmering lake between the hills.
 Welcome to Lake Nakuru!
-Just a four hour drive from Nairobi, this 45 km² lake lies at the foot of Lake Nakuru National Park.
-At 88 km², this national park is relatively small, but it is home to four of the Big Five.
+Just a four hour drive from Nairobi, this lake of 45 square kilometres lies at the foot of Lake Nakuru National Park.
+At 88 square kilometres, this national park is relatively small, but still home to four of the Big Five.
+Lake Nakuru National Park is one of the soda lakes in the Great Rift Valley – an intracontinental rift whose East African part also runs through Kenya.
+The soda lakes in the Great Rift Valley are special because they are usually filled with algae, which attract many flamingos.

 Wildlife

 Lake Nakuru used to have millions of flamingos, but ten years ago rising water levels caused these birds to move elsewhere.
 For a time, they all but disappeared.
 They slowly returned, but there are not the numbers as there used to be.
-Still, Lake Nakuru, with its more than 50 species of mammals such as the rare Rothschild’s giraffe, buffalo, zebra, leopard, lion and more than 400 different species of birds.
+Still, Lake Nakuru wows with its more than 50 species of mammals such as the rare Rothschild’s giraffe, buffalo, zebra, leopard, lion and more than 400 different species of birds.

 • Rhino